-Where a tenant has been assessed as requiring significant and complex adaptations with an estimated cost of more than £15,000, this request will be discussed with the Head of Service and relevant Occupational Therapists to determine if adaptation of the existing property will provide the best long term outcome, or if alternative housing options could be explored.
-The decision to fund complex adaptations will be made by the Head of Service following discussion with all partner agencies and the tenant.
+Where a tenant has been assessed as requiring significant and complex adaptations with an estimated cost of more than £15,000, this request will be discussed with the Head of Service and relevant Occupational Therapist to determine if adapting the existing property will provide the best long term outcome, or if alternative housing options could be explored.
+The decision to fund complex adaptations will be made by the Head of Service following discussion with all partner agencies, including relevant Common Housing Register partners and the tenant.